baguinaga/cortex-dash/README.md

 1. **API Contract First:** The data schemas for all pharmacy-related backend endpoints have been fully defined.
 2. **Mock API Development:** A stable mock API is serving static, pre-defined JSON data that conforms to the API contract _(Using the Faker module)_
 3. **Frontend Implementation:** The entire Next.js frontend is being built and perfected against this stable mock API, allowing the UI to be completed independently of the live backend.

-## Future State & Deployment

-Once the frontend is complete, the project will transition to a full production architecture:

-- The **Flask backend** will be connected to a **PostgreSQL** database hosted on **Render**.
-- The **Next.js frontend** will be deployed on **Vercel**, communicating with the live backend API.
-- Continuous Deployment is configured for both services, triggering automated builds and deployments on every push to the `main` branch.